Nephi Jeffs: Legal issues

 On 9 April 2015, U.S. District Judge David Sam held Nephi Jeffs in contempt of court.
-In 2012 the United States Department of Labor began an investigation into the role of the FLDS Church and Jeffs in suspected child labor violations.
-A CNN report claimed that children were used to harvest nuts at the Southern Utah Pecan Ranch in 2012.
+In 2012, the United States Department of Labor began an investigation into the role of the FLDS Church and Jeffs in suspected child labor violations.
+A CNN report said that children were used to harvest nuts at the Southern Utah Pecan Ranch in 2012.
 Judge Sam ruled that Nephi and Lyle Jeffs disobeyed subpoenas requiring them to answer questions from Labor Department investigators.